-As shipped, the EDM (Extended Diversion Mode) jumper will be hanging on one terminal only.
+Position 4 enables the EDM mode.
+This mode can be used with both 12 and 24 volt modes.
+As shipped, this jumper will be hanging on one terminal only.
 We have shipped it in this manner so the jumper is available to you but not actually being used.
-To enable EDM, place the jumper across both of the pins as shown in the image above.
+To enable EDM, place the jumper across both of the pins on the end of the jumper.
+(Farthest from the larger terminal block)